Kingxukai/linux/Documentation/networking/packet_mmap.rst

      #define TP_STATUS_CSUM_VALID    (1 << 7)

 ======================  =======================================================
-TP_STATUS_COPY		This flag indicates that the frame (and associated
+TP_STATUS_COPY		This flag indicates that the woke frame (and associated
 			meta information) has been truncated because it's larger than tp_frame_size.
 This packet can be read entirely with recvfrom().